 To test the research hypotheses, the students were asked to read a short text (one text for each hypothesis: Appendices A and B) and they were recorded individually.
 They were then asked to retell the content of the text using their own words.
 The aim behind this was to compare the pronunciation of the test items in read speech to spontaneous speech.
 Before starting the recordings, participants were told to take their time reading the text silently or loudly according to their preferences.
-When participants feltle confident and ready, the recordings started.
-They The recordings took place in a quiet room using PRAATraat; computer software for the acoustic analysis of the speech signal that offers a practical recording option.
+When participants felt confident and ready, the recordings started.
+The recordings took place in a quiet room using Praat; computer software for the acoustic analysis of the speech signal that offers a practical recording option.
 The recordings were labeled and saved into the computer.
-They took place over a period of six days, five students each day.
-The same procedure was followed with the
+They were made over a period of six days, five students each day.
+The same procedure was followed with the second category of participants, that is, the eight female teachers.
+All the participants; students and teachers were naïve to the purpose of the experiment.

-4. Results
+Results

-The data were subjected to double blind error analysis by two experimentaled phonetics teachers based on auditory impression.
-The error analysis consists consisted of in listening carefully to the readings and to the spontaneous speech of each participant individually in order to diagnose the production of the target segments (the pronunciation of the vowel sound in the graphemes 'in, yn, and im' in the target words as well as in the filler words (in text A)) and to detect on which syllable stress was placed by the participants in the target words (text B).
+The data were subjected to double blind error analysis by two experienced phonetics teachers based on auditory impression.
+The error analysis consisted of listening carefully to the readings and to the spontaneous speech of each participant individually in order to diagnose the production of the target segments (the pronunciation of the vowel sound in the graphemes $\langle in, yn, im \rangle$ in the target words as well as in the filler words (in text A)) and to detect on which syllable stress was placed by the participants in the target words (text B).
 The inter-transcriber agreement was about 98%.
 Statistical tests were then run to check the significance of the results obtained.

-4.1.
-The production of the vowel sound in the syllables 'in, yn, and im' by Tunisian English language students
+The production of the vowel sound in the syllables <in, yn, im> by Tunisian EFL learners

-Interference from French in the pronunciation of the syllables 'in, yn, and im' in the 13 English-French cognates in read speech was checked statistically for significance through a one-tailed Wilcoxen Matched-Pairs Signed--ranks test, which gave a significant value (-T=31, df=12; p<.05).
-This significant value shows that Tunisian EFL learners tend to produce French nasalized vowels instead of the correct English vowels while reading an English text containing English-French cognates with the graphemes 'in, yn, im'.
-In fact, words like "information and linguistics" were pronounced with the French nasalized vowel/E)/ in 82% and 79%, respectively.
-The same statistical test was run to check whether the same tendency is present in spontaneous speech and the results revealed a higher level of significance (T=58, df=12; p<.05).
+Interference from French in the pronunciation of the syllables <in, yn, im> in the13 English-French cognates in read speech was checked statistically for significance through a one-tailed Wilcoxen Matched-Pairs Signed -ranks test, which gave a significant value (T= 31, df=12; p<.05).
+This significant value shows that Tunisian EFL learners tend to produce French nasalized vowels instead of the correct English vowels while reading an English text containing English-French cognates with the graphemes <in, yn, im>.
+In fact, words like information and linguistics were pronounced with the French nasalized vowel[$\tilde{\mathbf{e}}$] in 82% and 79%, respectively.
+Correct pronunciations and any other type of renditions of the target feature were classified as " other" in the analysis.
+The same statistical test was run to check whether the same tendency is present in spontaneous speech and the results revealed a higher level of significance (T= 58, df=12; p<.05).
 Interference from L2 in the pronunciation of the target segments seemed to be higher in spontaneous speech, where less control on one's speech takes place.
 Figure 1 provides a visual display of this tendency.